Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Discussion

-Another useful comparison can be made to works that consider pre-SN feedback. \citet{Martinez-Gonzalez2019} let a wind-driven bubble evolve in a homogeneous ISM with a density of \unit[1]{cm$^{-3}$} before injecting the SN.
-The bubble's shocked region is compressed and has a density that is roughly 3 to 4 orders of magnitude higher than the interior of the bubble in which the SN explodes, resulting in roughly the same difference between filaments and voids as in our low density and supersonic turbulence simulations.
+Another useful comparison can be made to works that consider pre-SN feedback. \citet{Martinez-Gonzalez2019} let a wind-driven bubble evolve in a homogeneous ISM with a density of \unit[1]{cm$^{-3}$} before they inject the SN.
+The bubble's shocked region is compressed and has a density that is roughly three to four orders of magnitude higher than the interior of the bubble in which the SN explodes, resulting in roughly the same difference between filaments and voids as in our low-density and supersonic turbulence simulations.
 It expands up to \unit[23]{pc} in radius, meaning that it sweeps up \unit[$\sim$12.6]{M$_\odot$} of dust during the stellar wind evolution.
 They find that $\sim$\unit[0.36]{M$_\odot$} of dust (2.9\% of the shell's dust mass) is destroyed in the first \unit[10]{kyr} after SN explosion if only thermal sputtering is considered and a mixture of silicate and carbonaceous grains is used.
 Although we also find that dust can be shielded by filaments, significantly more dust is shielded by their stellar wind shell than in our sputtering-only results with high Mach turbulence for either grain species (\unit[0.88--1.5]{M$_\odot$} and 25--45\%).
-However, their bubble is larger and its shell is with roughly \unit[3--5]{pc} much thicker than our filaments, meaning that it can slow down the shock more efficiently.
+However, their bubble is larger and its shell is roughly \unit[3--5]{pc} much thicker than our filaments, meaning that it can slow down the shock more efficiently.
 As a result, most of the dust in the shell has not yet been encountered after \unit[10]{kyr} so that this dust cannot be destroyed.
-Furthermore, kinetic sputtering is not included by them, which could be efficient and increase the destroyed dust fraction when the SNR forward shock starts to encounter the wind-driven bubble.
-At this time point, grain-grain collisions could also become efficient due to the high dust densities and velocities, which would further increase the dust destruction.
+Furthermore, they do not include kinetic sputtering, which could be efficient and increase the destroyed dust fraction when the SNR forward shock starts to encounter the wind-driven bubble.
+At this point, grain-grain collisions could also become efficient due to the high dust densities and velocities, which would further increase the dust destruction.